Skip to content

 Your Full Guide to Visit 20 Places in Turkey

 Konya is known as the birthplace of the Mevlevi order, and it hosts the ceremony every Saturday evening throughout the year at the Mevlana Culture Centre.
-In Istanbul, you can watch the ceremony at the Galata Mevlevi House Museum.
+In Istanbul, you can watch the Galata Mevlevi House Museum ceremony.

 Hiking the Lycian Way

-Hiking is one of the activities that you can try in Turkey, with this long walking trail that is about 540 km long along the Mediterranean Coast from Fethiye to Antalya.
-On your way, you will be able to see some of the Lycian city ruins, such as Xanthos and Letoon, which are considered UNESCO World Heritage Sites.
+You can try hiking in Turkey, with this long walking trail about 540 km along the Mediterranean Coast from Fethiye to Antalya.
+On your way, you can see some of the Lycian city ruins, such as Xanthos and Letoon, considered UNESCO World Heritage Sites.

-While your walk you will see magnificent views, and walking the entire trail will take about 29 days, so most people just take some parts of it.
+While walking, you will see magnificent views.
+The entire trail takes about 29 days to complete, so most people just take some parts of it.

 Cruise the Bosphorus Gorge